kcui7/PCET-pH-kinetic-model/README.md

 system.calc_mole_fraction(pH) # for systems with potential-independent equilibrium constants system.calc_mole_fraction(pH, E) # for systems with potential-dependent equilibrium constants
 ```
 By default, this method returns the mole fractions of all species, with the order of: OxH, Ox, Ox...H3O+, RedH, Red, RedH...OH-.
-The user can specify the mole fraction of which species to be calculated using:
+The user can also specify one species to calculate its mole fraction using:
 ```python
 system.calc_mole_fraction(pH, species='OxH')
 ```